The GRAMA Project – Enabling and Empowering Farmers through AI and Game Theory

 GRAMA Ph.D.
 Thesis

 Mayank Ratan Bhardwaj.
 Novel Algorithms for Improving Agricultural Planning and Operations using Artificial Intelligence and Game Theory.
-July 2023 (Submitted).
+Department of Computer Science and Automation (Advisor: Y. Narahari).
+July 2023.

 GRAMA M.Tech.
 Projects (Completed)